Add greenery to your block, meet your neighbors and build community.

 FUF installs community-based sidewalk garden projects, transforming an entire block, meaning that we must have multiple properties on the block interested in participating.
 Having a block captain makes a big difference!
 Find out how to organize your block below.

-We secure funding to subsidize most of the cost.
-In most cases, we’ll need you to cover permit fees and a small co-pay.
+We secure funding to subsidize most or all of the cost.
+In some cases, we’ll need you to cover permit fees and a small co-pay.